Panayiotiscyprus1/IV1351_project/README.md

 **planned\_activity** : Per instance: which activities and how many hours (linked to teaching\_activity by ID)

-**allocations** : Which employee is assigned to which planned activity and course instance
+**allocations** : Which employee is assigned to which planned activity and course instance and for how many hours.

 **job\_title** : One-to-one relationship for each employee’s title